django/deps/final/0001-dep-process.rst

 Finally, once a DEP has been accepted, the implementation must be completed.
 In many cases some (or all) implementation will actually happen during the DEP
-process: Feature DEPs will often have fairly complete implementations before being reviewed by the board.
+process: Feature DEPs will often have fairly complete implementations before being reviewed by the Steering Council.
 When the implementation is complete and incorporated into the main source code repository, the status will be changed to "Final" and the DEP moved to the ``final`` directory.